 en: Why did you come to Scripps?

 MV: The reason I work at Scripps is because it's an institution that has a global focus.
 The oceans of the world are all connected, without physical and political barriers that are present on land so by having a worldwide perspective you go to that area in the ocean where you can best answer your research question.
 Even though I am in California, I am not limited to working locally, for example in the California Current.
-Even though I live in a semitropical environment, my work is carried out in freezing temperatures in Antarctica and in the Artic.
+Even though I live in a semitropical environment, my work is carried out in freezing temperatures in Antarctica and in the Arctic.

 Another reason Scripps is a great place to work is because it is large enough to have all the specialties that I need to develop a research program.
 For example, right now I'm interested in developing a new instrument to measure cultures in a more efficient way in the lab so I went to the engineering department at UC San Diego to try to interest someone in helping me develop such an instrument.